funktor/funktor.github.io/_posts/2026-03-09-distributed-training-of-a-deep-recommender-system.markdown

 df_ratings, df_movies = get_ml_32m_dataframe(dataset_path)
 ```
 <br/><br/>
-The above function uses additional UDFs to preprocess data.
+The above function uses UDFs to preprocess data.
 The entire codes can be found [here](https://github.com/funktor/recsys/blob/main/data_generator.py).<br/><br/>
-The next steps in data processing pipeline would be as follows:<br/><br/>
+The next few steps in data processing pipeline would be as follows:<br/><br/>
-1. Normalize the ratings - We normalize each rating to N(0.0, 1.0) by the mean and standard deviation of all ratings given by the user id because each user has their own preference and rating standard thus it does not make sense to normalize using all the users.<br/><br/>
+1. Normalize the ratings - Normalize each rating to N(0.0, 1.0) by the mean and standard deviation of all ratings given by the user id because each user has their own preference and rating standard thus it does not make sense to normalize using all the users.<br/><br/>
     ```python
     def normalize_ratings(df:pd.DataFrame):
         """